 I found many but looked at the reviews and sent my order out to a Chinese company.
 They were very helpful, and patient with my early amateur attempts .
 After a few corrections coupled with my utter determination I now had working code and good quality PCBs.

 Armed with professional built PCBs all that was needed was simple assembly work !.

 Well I say simple.
 I quickly learnt working on micro electronics requires magnification.
 I tried reading glasses and jewellers loupes but settled for a very useful x20 magnification stereo microscope, one of my best investments along with a high quality soldering iron.

 I had much fun getting the "flick wrist" feature to work but understanding how to code helped greatly in this regard.

-I had reached a point where I had learnt how to code & produce replacement digital watch modules and decided to look farther afield.
+I had reached a point where I had learnt how to code and produce replacement digital watch modules and decided to look farther afield.
 I was getting "brave" and noticed a 70s Reihl Sunwatch for sale on eBay, it was being sold as a "kit" of parts.
 The kit included a number of old Reihl modules, case, strap, new solar cell etc.